-The Ultimate Guide to Visiting El Cuyo Yucatan Mexico (2023)
+The Ultimate Guide to Visiting El Cuyo Yucatan Mexico in 2025

-Situated on a long cay, El Cuyo sits along the Yucatan peninsula of Mexico.
+Situated on a long cay, El Cuyo sits along the northern edge of the Yucatan peninsula of Mexico.

 It’s separated from the continent by a flamingo-dotted saltwater lagoon, joined only by a newly built road.